allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 QueryDidDocumentRequest(did string)
 ```

-Example of a did document resolved via gRPC interface:
+This example shows a DID document that was resolved using the gRPC interface:

 ```javascript
 {